tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 Custom Segment
 ~~~~~~~~~~~~

-Type for creating segments of any shape and complexity.
+Creator for creating segments of any shape and complexity.

 How To Use
 """"""""""""""